EasternSpatial/pg-backups/README.md

 # pg-backups
-Postgres backup scripts for daily and monthly with retention periods
+Postgres daily and monthly backup scripts with retention periods.
+For use with pgAgent scheduling.